UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     * `/acfs/users/username`: your ACFS directory; backed up daily; read-only on the compute nodes
     * `/old_lustre/home/username`: your old home directory on the old Lustre; read-only
     * `/old_lustre/scratch/username`: your old scratch directory on the old Lustre; read-only

+    You will also have a `~/ACFS` shortcut/symbolic link in your home that points to `/acfs/users/username`.

+    If you are looking in your `/old_lustre/home/username/Scratch` symbolic link, that will direct you back to your **new** Scratch not your old Scratch because it uses an absolute path.
+Please make sure to access old Scratch using `/old_lustre/scratch/username`.

     **What you will need to do (after the maintenance):**

     * After login, you will notice that your new home and scratch directories are mostly empty.
       Please copy any data you need from your old home and scratch directories under `/old_lustre` to the appropriate new locations.
-      - E.g. `cp -r /old_lustre/home/username/data /home/username` will recursively copy your old
+      - E.g. `cp -rp /old_lustre/home/username/data /home/username` will recursively copy your old
-        `data` directory and everything in it into your new home.
+        `data` directory and everything in it into your new home, while preserving the permissions.
     * Any data that you consider important enough to be backed up should be copied into your ACFS directory instead.
     * You have **three months** to copy your data.
 After this, the `/old_lustre` will become unavailable.